contao/docs/docs/dev/getting-started/extension.md

 Loading a service configuration will also be different.
-While the Contao Managed Edition (and also Symfony Skeleton Applications) will load certain YAML files automatically for your for your application, an extension or bundle will have to load the service configuration itself.
+While the Contao Managed Edition (and also Symfony Skeleton Applications) will load certain YAML files automatically for your application, an extension or bundle will have to load the service configuration itself.
 The details are described in the [Symfony documentation][6].
 However, the basic steps are: